 Start a Wild Ones chapter in your area

 Make sure your habitat isn't an island.
-If there isn't already one in your area, start a Wild Ones chapter to inform and inspire your fellow community members about being good stewards of their own piece of the earth.
+Start a Wild Ones chapter to inform and inspire your fellow community members about being good stewards of their own piece of the earth.

 Start a chapter: